Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 Next, let us create our data pipe-line.
 We do this by inheriting the PyTorch Dataset class.
 The Dataset class has few methods that we need to adhere to like the `__len__` and `__getitem__` method.
 The `__len__` method returns the number of items in our dataset while `__getitem_` returns the data item for the index passed.
 You can find more information on PyTorch Dataset class on PyTorch's official documentation page.

 You will observe that we first convert each image into grayscale and convert it into a tensor.
 This is followed by normalizing the images so that our input data lies within a range of [-1, 1].
-We pass all such transformations into a list and later call the transforms to `.Compose` function provided by PyTorch.
-The `transforms.Compose` function applies each transformation in a pre-defined order.
+We pass all such transformations into a list and later call the transforms to compose function provided by PyTorch.
+The transform Compose function applies each transformation in the pre-defined order.

 ```python